 What is Waterfall Development?

-Waterfall development is a software development lifecycle which follows a logical progression of a project lifecycle that follows steps down from initiation to completion which resembles that of a waterfall.
-The overall workflow of a waterfall development lifecycle is a more traditional model and assumes gates that are passed through to proceed to the next step.
+Waterfall product development is a software development lifecycle which follows a logical progression of a project lifecycle that follows steps down from initiation to completion which resembles that of a waterfall.
+The overall workflow of a waterfall product development lifecycle is a more traditional model and assumes gates that are passed through to proceed to the next step.

-A typical waterfall methodology would resemble:
+A typical product development waterfall methodology would resemble:

 This is the specific business requests that are to be implemented and the needs that the business team wants the development team to accomplish.
 This stage completes with a business requirements specification reviewed and ready to hand off to the development team.